RexxLA/rexx-repository/ARB/standards/work-in-progress/document/configuration.md

 Config Stream Charin(Stream, OperationType)
 where:
 Stream is the name of the stream to be processed.
-OperationType is one of 'CHARIN', 'LINEIN', or ‘NULL.
+OperationType is one of 'CHARIN', 'LINEIN', or 'NULL.
 Semantics:
 Read from a stream.
 Increase #Linein_Position.Stream by one when the end-of-line indication is encountered.
 Increase #Charin_Position.Stream when the indicator will be 'N'.
 If OperationType is 'CHARIN' the state variables describing the stream will be affected as follows:
 - when the configuration is able to provide data from a transient stream or the character at position
 #Charin_Position.Stream of a persistent stream then #Outcome shall be set to contain the data.
-The indicator of the response shall be 'N’;
+The indicator of the response shall be 'N';

 - when the configuration is unable to return data because the read position is at the end of a persistent stream then the indicator of the response shall be 'O';